CrossFusion: A Multi-Scale Cross-Attention Convolutional Fusion Model for Cancer Survival Prediction: Introduction

 To address these challenges, we propose \textbf{CrossFusion}, a novel framework that unifies multi-scale patch embeddings from WSIs into a single, predictive representation.
-We summarize our main contributions as follows: \begin{enumerate} \item \textbf{Multi-Scale Cross-Attention:} This module enables interaction between features at different resolutions, allowing high-resolution details and low-resolution global patterns to reinforce each other while preserving spatial context. \item \textbf{Convolution-Based Fusion:} By balancing local and global cues, this fusion strategy reduces redundancy and enhances the discriminative power of the combined features. \item \textbf{Extensive Validation:} We validate CrossFusion on diverse cancer survival datasets, demonstrating that it matches or exceeds state-of-the-art performance in survival analysis while maintaining interpretability through visualization of key regions at multiple magnifications.
+We summarize our main contributions as follows: \begin{enumerate} \item \textbf{Multi-Scale Cross-Attention:} This module enables interaction between features at different resolutions, allowing high-resolution details and low-resolution global patterns to reinforce each other while preserving spatial context. \item \textbf{Dual-Path Global–Local Context Alignment:} Rather than treating multi-scale fusion as a purely attention-driven or convolution-driven problem, we propose a dual-path global–local alignment mechanism, where transformers capture cross-scale global dependencies convolutions enforce spatial alignment and local coherence. \item \textbf{Extensive Validation \& Accuracy:} We validate CrossFusion on diverse cancer survival datasets, demonstrating that it matches or exceeds state-of-the-art performance in survival analysis while maintaining interpretability through visualization of key regions at multiple magnifications.
 We also examine the effect of different feature extraction backbones and compare CrossFusion trained on the domain-specific backbones to the general one. \end{enumerate}